Britney Spears Announces She’s Lost ‘Miracle Baby’

 Britney Spears has announced she has suffered a miscarriage.

-The singer, 40 released a joint statement on Instagram with fiancé Sam Asghari on Saturday.
+The singer, 40 released a joint statement on Instagram with fiancé Sam Asghari, 28, on Saturday.

 “It is with our deepest sadness we have to announce that we have lost our miracle baby early in the pregnancy,” they wrote.